-Funds held by the trustee for the OMEGA JV2 Bonds at December 31 are as follows:
+Funds held by the trustee for the OMEGA JV2 Bonds at December 31, 2010 were as follows:

-2010 2009
+Bond Payment Fund \$ 30,274,007

-Bond Payment Fund \$ 30,274,007 \$ 3,123,142
+Debt Service Reserve Fund 4,019,924

-Debt Service Reserve Fund 4,019,924 4,023,045
+34,293,931

-34,293,931 7,146,187
+Current portion (34,293,931)

-Current portion (34,293,931) (3,123,142)
+Noncurrent portion \$-

-Noncurrent portion \$ - \$ 4,023,045
+The Bond Payment Fund and the Debt Service Reserve Fund were restricted for payment of principal and interest on outstanding OMEGA JV2 Bond obligations.
+Debt service payments were to be made by the trustee in accordance with the trust agreement.
+Reserve and Contingency Fund amounts held by OMEGA JV2 at December 31 2010 were \$535,953.

-The Bond Payment Fund and the Debt Service Reserve Fund are restricted for payment of principal and interest on outstanding OMEGA JV2 Bond obligations.
-Debt service payments are to be made by the trustee in accordance with the trust agreement.
-Reserve and Contingency Fund amounts held by OMEGA JV2 at December 31, 2010 and 2009 are \$535,953 and \$534,044, respectively.
+AMP City of Wadsworth Project Electric System Improvement Bonds

-AMP City of Wadsworth Project Electric System Improvement Bonds The trust agreement executed by AMP in conjunction with the issuance of the Wadsworth Bonds contains, among others, the following provisions:
+The trust agreement executed by AMP in conjunction with the issuance of the Wadsworth Bonds contains, among others, the following provisions: